weblyzard/inscriptis/README.rst

 A Java port of inscriptis 1.x is available
 `here <https://github.com/x28/inscriptis-java>`_.

-The following document provides a short introduction to Inscriptis.
+This document provides a short introduction to Inscriptis.
 The full documentation is built automatically and published on `Read the Docs <https://inscriptis.readthedocs.org/en/latest/>`_.